Stool Tests for Bowel Function Evaluation

 Questions commonly ask which positive stool finding requires immediate follow-up and what nursing action comes first.

-- Verify sample-collection steps and transport requirements to reduce false or delayed results.
+• Verify sample-collection steps, contamination avoidance, and transport/storage requirements to reduce false or delayed results.

-- Assess stool characteristics and associated symptoms that inform urgency of provider notification.
+• Assess stool characteristics and associated symptoms that inform urgency of provider notification, including color changes, consistency changes, blood, mucus, or persistent foul odor.

 Nursing Interventions

-- Ensure labeled, contamination-minimized specimens reach the laboratory per protocol.
+• Ensure labeled, contamination-minimized specimens reach the laboratory promptly; refrigerate only if test protocol requires it.

 Follow-Up Safety